 Cole even goes farther.
 He includes a mirror; one hangs on the theater wall.
 So you get to see the performance reflected.
 When you consider that “Les Girls” was inspired by Rashomon, well, you begin to suss what a genius Jack Cole was.
 Has any single film critic ever even noticed this sequence?

-This number in “Les Girls” prefigured Bob Fosse’s version in “Cabaret” in which the camera swaps perspectives on performers.
-Jack Cole’s version came 15 years prior.
-Fosse won the Academy Award for film direction of “Cabaret” in 1973.
+The “Ladies in Waiting” number in “Les Girls” prefigured Bob Fosse’s work in “Cabaret” in which the camera swaps perspectives on performers.
+Jack Cole’s predates “Cabaret” by 15 years.
+Fosse won an Academy Award for film direction of “Cabaret” in 1973.
 Jack Cole died in 1974.
 That’s show business.

 photo: courtesy larry billman, the academy of dance on film